openaps/docs/docs/docs/While You Wait For Gear/preferences-and-safety-settings.md

 #### enableSMB_after_carbs

 Defaults to false.
-When true, enables supermicrobolus (SMB) for 6h after carbs, even with 0 COB.
+When true, enables supermicrobolus (SMB) for 6h after carbs, even with 0 carbs on board (COB).

 #### allowSMB_with_high_temptarget